Ukraine warns of 'nuclear terrorism' after strike near plant

 —The Baltic nations of Estonia, Latvia and Lithuania closed their borders Monday to most Russian citizens in response to domestic support in Russia for the war in Ukraine.
 Poland will join the ban on Sept.
 26.

 — Iconic singer Alla Pugacheva became the most prominent Russian celebrity to criticize the war, describing Russia in an Instagram post Sunday as “a pariah” and saying its soldiers were dying for “illusory goals.”
-Valery Fadeyev, head of the Russian president’s Human Rights Council, accused Pugacheva of speaking falsely.
+Valery Fadeyev, the head of the Russian president’s Human Rights Council, accused Pugacheva of insincerely citing humanitarian concerns to justify her criticism and predicted that popular artists like her would enjoy less public influence after the war.

 AP journalist John Leicester in Le Pecq, France, contributed.